CaptainCooky/AltCodeHelper/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

----

-This version maintains the integrity of the original document while making it relevant to your project.
-Adjust the contact email and any specific details to match your project's needs.